Investment Area: Data to Support Risk Threshold Criteria |

 The goal of this project is to describe the behavioral response of cetaceans to anthropogenic impulsive noise sources and to verify the explosive propagation modeling for NAEMO.

-Effect of Signal Duration on Perceived Loudness in Bottlenose Dolphins and California Sea Lions (Project #LMR-69)
+Effect of Signal Duration on Perceived Loudness in Bottlenose Dolphins and California Sea Lions (Project #LMR-69) ACTIVE

 Principal Investigator: Alyssa Accomando